cadmiumkitty/togaf-content-metamodel-ontology/README.md

  1. Fixes inconsistent property naming in TOGAF 9.2 section 30.7 to create `togaf:informationSystemServiceIsUsedByDataEntity`, `togaf:logicalApplicationComponentIsUsedByLogicalDataComponent` and `togaf:physicalApplicationComponentIsUsedByPhysicalDataComponent` to improve usability of the ontology.
  1. Fixed inconsistent property naming for `Business Capability` in TOGAF 9.2 by using `togaf:businessCapabilityIsUsedByOrganizationUnit`
  1. Removes duplicate `togaf:logicalTechnologyComponentServesLogicalApplicationComponent` found in TOGAF 9.2 section 30.7.
- 1. Adds `category` property with domain of `togaf:ContentClassification` and no range specified to improve usability.
-Although linking to SKOS `Concept` is preferred, there are no limitations as to what resource can be used to specify the category of an entity.
+ 1. Adds `hasCategory` property with no domain or range specified.
+Updates restrictions on `togaf:ArchitectureComponent` and `togaf:AssociationObjects`.
+Although linking to `skos:Concept` is preferred, there are no limitations as to what resource can be used to specify the category of an entity.

 ## Ontology Versioning Choices